Overview

 π Running SimSort on Your Own Neural Data

-Here is the example in model/SimSort_Tool_Demo.ipynb
+Here is the example in model/SimSort_Tool_Demo.ipynb.

 You can run the Jupyter notebook directly from that location.